stefaniecg/stefaniecg.github.io/bib_dis/main.md

 Even though it is undeniable that God will grow that seed if it is His will [(1 Corinthians 3:9)](https://my.bible.com/bible/59/1CO.3.9), we describe now a method to follow up with the people.
 Through our current method we share the Gospel with the _lost_ and can know: _'Where is each person at now?
 (Meet them)'_, but it fails to follow up: _'What is their next step?
 (Move them)'_.
 We want to close the gap that by devising a clearly outlined method to follow up with the people we encounter: give them further guideline to read by themselves and/or invite them to a follow up encounter.

+- **Aim**:
+We want to close [the gap](#the-gap) in our current SoM by designing a clearly outlined method to follow up with _lost_, and accompany them to take the next step in their path with the Lord, in the arrow chart to become at the least a _connected lost_.
+The calling is: **'Come and see'**.
+We want to invite the lost to come see, and get to know our Lord, by inviting them to read The Gospel of John with us.
+First invite them to 5 initial sessions, that if the Spirit wills, could be extended to other extra 7 sessions, in total 12 sessions.
+Our hope and prayer is that (at least) a few [(Matthew 7:13-14)](https://my.bible.com/bible/59/MAT.7.13-14) become first believers, then disciples, and finally disciple-makers who can start the process with someone else and multiply.

 ------------------------------------------------------------------
 # Background